Lori Vallow's brother recalls talk with sister: 'I knew right then and there that the kids were dead'

 CLICK HERE TO GET THE FOX NEWS APP

 "My mom and dad have written Lori in prison, and the letters that they've got back from Lori are that Lori has not changed at all her stand or her persona," Adam Cox said.
 "Apparently she's not talking to anybody.
-So at this point, she can't defend herself because she doesn't answer any of the questions that they ask her."
+So, at this point, she can't defend herself because she doesn't answer any of the questions that they ask her."

 Idaho prosecutors said they intend to seek the death penalty for Daybell.